1

 七國之發也,吳王悉其士卒,下令國中曰:「寡人年六十二,身自將。 少子年十四,亦為士卒先。 諸年上與寡人比,下與少子等者,皆發。」 發二十餘萬人。 南使閩越、東越,東越亦發兵從。

-Seven kingdoms' uprising, King Wu assembled all his soldiers, issued order in kingdom: "I aged sixty-two, personally lead.
+When the seven kingdoms rose, the King of Wu mustered all his soldiers and issued an order within the kingdom, saying, "I am sixty-two years old and shall lead in person.
 His youngest son, only fourteen years old, also rode at the head of the troops.
-All ages above equal to me, below equal to youngest son, all mobilize."
+All those whose age is above mine and below my youngest son alike shall be mobilized."
 In all, he mobilized more than two hundred thousand men.
 He sent envoys south to Minyue and Dongyue, and Dongyue also dispatched troops to join him.

 9